Neal Baer

-Biography

-Education
+Early life and education

 Baer was born in 1955.
 His father, Sylvan, was a surgeon and his mother was very active politically.
-He graduated from Cherry Creek High School in 1973 and later graduated magna cum laude with a B.A. in Political Science from Colorado College.
+He graduated from Cherry Creek High School in 1973 and later graduated magna cum laude with a B.A. in political science from Colorado College.
 Baer attended the AFI Conservatory as a directing fellow in 1983.
 Baer studied for a master's degree from the Harvard Graduate School of Arts and Sciences in Sociology and focused on family policy.
 Baer attended Harvard Medical School from 1991 to 1996.
 The final part of his training overlapped with his work in television, and he completed his degree by undertaking electives at UCLA and returning to Harvard during breaks in production.

 Baer graduated from Harvard Medical School and completed his internship in Pediatrics at Children's Hospital Los Angeles.
 He received the Jerry L. Pettis Memorial Scholarship from the American Medical Association as the most outstanding medical student who has contributed to promoting a better understanding of medicine in the media.
 He balanced completing his medical internship with working in television, again practicing medicine in breaks in filming including working as a resident at Children's Hospital in December 1997 and March, April, and May 1998.

 Baer also holds a master's degree from the Harvard Graduate School of Education.
 In 2000, he received an honorary Doctor of Laws from Colorado College.

+Career

 Academic career

 Baer has written extensively on adolescent health issues for Scholastic Magazine, covering such topics as teen pregnancy, AIDS, drug and alcohol abuse, and nutrition.
 Baer taught elementary school in Colorado and also worked as a research associate at USC Medical School, where he focused on drug and alcohol abuse prevention.
 The American Association for the Advancement of Science selected him as a Mass Media Fellow.
 In 2003, he was honored by Physicians for Social Responsibility, Lupus L.A., and the Media Project.

 Baer serves on the boards of many organizations related to health care, including the Venice Family Clinic, RAND Health, Children Now, the Huckleberry Fund of Children's Hospital Los Angeles, and the National Organization on Fetal Alcohol Syndrome.
 Baer is a member of the Board of Associates at the Whitehead Institute for Biomedical Research.
 He is currently engaged in work to improve the visibility of social determinants of health in media.